8 record stores in Boston

 Tres Gatos, 470 Centre St.

-Savor some tapas while shopping for records at the full-service restaurant, book, and music store in Jamaica Plain.
+Savor some tapas and a cocktail while shopping for records at the full-service restaurant, book, and music store in Jamaica Plain.

 Village Vinyl and Hi-Fi, 307 Harvard St., Brookline

-Shop used amps, turntables + speakers in addition to the record collection.
+Shop used amps, turntables + speakers in addition to “records that music lovers really want.”
 You can also get your equipment repaired at the Coolidge Corner store.

 Wanna Hear It Records, 117A Galen St., Watertown

-The Watertown spot opened in 2020 and carries both new and used punk, hardcore, metal, and indie rock vinyl.
+The Watertown spot opened in 2020 and carries new and used punk, hardcore, metal, and indie rock vinyl + items from independently owned brands across the US.

 More from BOStoday